Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-mv-delegate.md

 ### Create an MV Delegate

 A loyalty program creates an MV delegate to pass an authenticated user to another application.
-To create an MV delegate, provide all the member information that is normally included in an MV response as well as the application that should have access to the MV.
+To create an MV delegate, provide all the member information that is normally included in an MV request and response as well as the application that should have access to the MV.
 As a side effect, the LCP creates an MV using the provided member information and gives the other application read access to the MV.
 The LCP creates the MV without contacting the loyalty program since the creator of the MV delegate is considered a trusted source of member information.
 Only loyalty program applications can create MV delegates.

 The MV delegate response contains a link to the created MV.
 The loyalty program should redirect the user to the other application and pass the MV link to the other application.
 The other application then retrieves the MV and the member information.
 Using this method, the application does not have to collect member credentials to create its own MV.
 Instead, the application can immediately use the MV for debits and credits since the loyalty program has already validated the member’s credentials.